AcademySoftwareFoundation/xstudio/share/docs/_sources/user_docs/interface/interface.rst.txt

 The compact timeline UI in this version of xSTUDIO is a horizontal slider representing the full frame range of the current on-screen source(s).
 The 'playhead' (indicating the current on-screen frame) is shown as a vertical line.
 Other information that is visualised is as follows:

     - *Playhead:* This vertical line butted by triangles indicates the current on screen frame.
 Click and drag left/right to 'scrub' the viewed frame.
-    - *In/Out Loops Points:* If you are looping on a sub section of the source frame range, this is indicated by solid grey background in the timline for the areas that are outside the loop range.
+    - *In/Out Loops Points:* If you are looping on a sub section of the source frame range, this is indicated by solid grey background in the timeline for the areas that are outside the loop range.
     - *Cache Status:* Frames that are 'cached' (i.e. which frames have been decoded off the filesystem and are in memory ready for immediate display) are indicated by a horizontal bar through the middle of the timeline.
 When you start viewing a new source you should see the cache status refresh as xSTUDIO loads frames ready for playback.
 For a detailed explanation please refer to the 'Playhead' section.
-    - *Note Indicator:* Any notes that are attached to the on-screen source are visualised with a brown horiontal bar (showing the curresponding in/out points of the note) at the bottom of the timeline.
+    - *Note Indicator:* Any notes that are attached to the on-screen source are visualised with a brown horizontal bar (showing the corresponding in/out points of the note) at the bottom of the timeline.

 FPS/Duration/Remaining
 ++++++++++++++++++++++